FAQs

 Who can stand?

-As long as you’re a student at Aberystwyth University you can stand to become a Full-time Officer.
-However please remember this is a full-time role for the 2022/2023 academic year.
+As long as you’re a student at Aberystwyth University and a member at Undeb Aberystwyth (you are automatically a member) a you can stand to become a Full-time Officer.
+However please remember this is a full-time role for the 2024/2025 academic year.
 If you are in your first or second year of study, you could take a year out of studying to undertake the role – if this doesn’t interest you why not consider one of our Volunteer Officer Roles?
 If you’re in your final year, becoming a Full-time Officer could be your dream first job after graduating.

 How do I stand?